fleetdm/fleet/docs/Using Fleet/MDM-disk-encryption.md

 2. On the **Host details** page, select **Actions > Show disk encryption key**.

+## Migrate macOS hosts

+When migrating macOS hosts another MDM solution, in order to complete the process of encrypting the hard drive and escrowing the key in Fleet, your end users must log out or restart their device.

+Share [these guided instructions](./MDM-migration-guide.md#how-to-turn-on-disk-encryption) with your end users.

 <meta name="pageOrderInSection" value="1504">
 <meta name="title" value="Disk encryption">
 <meta name="description" value="Learn how to enforce disk encryption on macOS and Windows hosts and manage encryption keys with Fleet Premium.">